Departmental Council of Bouches-du-Rhône

 The Departmental Council of Bouches-du-Rhône (Conseil départemental des Bouches-du-Rhône; Conselh Departamental dei Bocas de Ròse), sometimes abbreviated "CD 13" (in reference to Bouches-du-Rhône's INSEE and postal number), is the deliberative assembly of the French department of Bouches-du-Rhône.
-It consists of 58 members, known as departmental councillors, from 29 cantons.
+It consists of 58 members, known as departmental councilors, from 29 cantons.
 Its headquarters are in Marseille, the department's prefecture.

 Fully renewed on 20 and 27 June 2021, the departmental council has been chaired since 2 April 2015 by Martine Vassal of The Republicans.